joseph-a-levine/authoring/_older/2023-03-05-Farquharson.md

 Here, I enter into a bit of speculation,{% sidenote "sidenote-id" "Based upon [Henry Cabot Lodge](https://en.wikipedia.org/wiki/Henry_Cabot_Lodge)'s [1925 book](https://www.amazon.co.uk/Senate-League-Nations-Henry-Cabot/dp/1289346356)." %} as I have been unable to track down Farquharson's undergraduate thesis on the topic.
 In the fall of 1919, there were (broadly, imprecisely) four factions in the US Senate.
 First, the **Wilsonians**, those supporting the  President and his treaty without reservation; second, the  **pro-Versailles Democrats**, who supported the Treaty of Versailles and the new League less fanatically; third [**Reservationists**](https://en.wikipedia.org/wiki/Lodge_Reservations), following Senator Henry Cabot Lodge, who proposed to join the League with reservations; and fourth, the [**Irreconcilables**](https://en.wikipedia.org/wiki/Irreconcilables), a small bipartisan minority (~15 Senators) who fought against the Treaty at all costs.
 The first three groups easily made up two-thirds of the Senate, but Lodge and Wilson's factions were bitterly opposed over Lodge's Reservations.
 A two-thirds vote was required to ratify the Treaty.

 The fall 1919 session produced a fascinating failure in social choice theory; this is what captivated Farquharson.
 Two votes proceeded.
 The first was whether to advise and consent to ratify the Treaty *with* Lodge's Reservations: a group of 39 voted in support, made up of the **pro-Versailles Democrats** (who support the Treaty with or without reservations) and the **Reservationists**, and 55 voted in opposition: the **Wilsonians** (opposing the reservations) and the **Irreconcilables** (opposing the Treaty howsoever).
-The second vote was whether to advise and consent to ratify the Treat *as is*: it was voted down by almost the same margin (38-53, with some abstentions), but two groups flipped: now, the **pro-Versailles Democrats** and the **Wilsonians** were in favor, and were opposed by the **Reservationists** and the **Irreconcilables**.{% sidenote "sidenote-id" "A later vote, the next year, again went against the Treaty *with* reservations, but with a now-depleted group of Wilsonians — now figureheaded by a bed-bound president — many-but-not-enough became pro-Versailles Democrats." %} The result was a failure to ratify.
+The second vote was whether to advise and consent to ratify the Treat *without* amendments: it was voted down by almost the same margin (38-53, with some abstentions), but two factions flipped: now, the **pro-Versailles Democrats** and the **Wilsonians** were in favor, and were opposed by the **Reservationists** and the **Irreconcilables**.{% sidenote "sidenote-id" "A later vote, the next year, again went against the Treaty *with* reservations, but with a now-depleted group of Wilsonians — now figureheaded by a bed-bound president — many-but-not-enough became pro-Versailles Democrats." %} The result was a failure to ratify.

 Farquharson had rediscovered the *[Condorcet paradox](https://en.wikipedia.org/wiki/Condorcet_paradox)*.
 A common assumption in social choice theory is that individuals have transitive{% sidenote "sidenote-id" "If someone prefers option A to option B, and also prefers option B to option C, then they must prefer option A to option C." %} preferences.
 Even with this neat property, however, the amalgamation of these individual preferences might be *intransitive*.
 The paradox is best illustarted when people are forced to choose between three{% sidenote "oremoreid" "Or more." %} options in a series of pairwise votes.

-For example, the preferences of the factions in the 1919  could be ordered as:{% sidenote "notaccuid" "This is not really accurate historically, but how it would be presented in a microeconomics class." %}
+For example, the preferences of the factions in the 1919 Senate could be ordered as:

 <br>